 Myth #1: Dietary supplements are far safer than prescription drugs because they are “natural.”

 THE TRUTH: Natural doesn’t mean safe or without side effects.
 Although it’s true that supplements derived from an herb or other plant are “natural,” it doesn’t guarantee that they are safe.
-If everything made from plants was safe, we wouldn’t be told to avoid eating certain berries or mushrooms when hiking in the woods.
-Or, consider this question – would you consume arsenic or hemlock?
+If everything made from plants were safe, we wouldn’t be told to avoid eating certain berries or mushrooms when hiking in the woods.
+Or consider this question: would you consume arsenic or hemlock?
 We hope not!
 And remember, they are natural.

-Many supplements contain active ingredients that have strong biological effects in the body.
-This could make them unsafe in some situations, which could hurt or complicate your health.
+Many supplements contain active ingredients with strong biological effects.
+This could make them unsafe in some situations, potentially harming or complicating your health.

 For example, the following actions could lead to harmful – even life-threatening – consequences:

-• Taking too high of a dose of certain supplements, such as vitamin A, vitamin D or iron, can cause it to accumulate in your body
+- Taking too high a dose of certain supplements, such as vitamin A, vitamin D, or iron, can cause them to accumulate in your body

-THE TRUTH: To gain FDA approval, any new prescription drug has to pass a series of strict clinical trials.
+THE TRUTH: To gain FDA approval, any new prescription drug must pass a series of rigorous clinical trials.
 But dietary supplements are sold without FDA approval.
-For companies that are interested in making a quick dollar, they may create a product with no testing at all or use “testing” that falls well below the standards required by the scientific community.
+For companies interested in making a quick dollar, they may create a product with no testing at all or use “testing” that falls well below the standards set by the scientific community.

-Example: Supplement advertisements frequently boast that a particular herb has been used for a thousand years in Asia.
+Example: Supplement advertisements frequently claim that a particular herb has been used for 1,000 years in Asia.
 In reality, some Chinese herbs can cause liver damage and other dangerous side effects.

 Key Takeaways